FaizanMir01/WebScrapper/README.md

-# WebScrapper
+# Web Scraper with Python

-This Python script is a web scraping tool designed to extract and print URLs from a given web page.
-The script uses the requests library to send a GET request to the specified URL and checks if the request is successful (status code 200).
-If successful, it uses BeautifulSoup, a Python library for pulling data out of HTML and XML files, to parse the HTML content of the page.
+This Python script is a simple web scraper that extracts and prints URLs from a specified webpage.
+It utilizes the `requests` library for making HTTP requests and the `BeautifulSoup` library for parsing HTML content.

-The script then searches for all anchor tags (<a>) with an href attribute (i.e., links) and extracts and prints the URLs.
-If there is an error with the request (status code other than 200), it prints an error message indicating the status code.
+## Import Libraries

+- **requests:** Allows the script to send HTTP requests.
+- **BeautifulSoup:** A library for pulling data out of HTML and XML files.

+## Function Definition: `extract_urls`

+### Parameters:

+- `url:` The starting URL to scrape.
+- `depth:` Current depth level in the recursion (default is 1).
+- `max_depth:` Maximum depth to explore (default is 3).